-We can also give you information in large print or other alternate formats.
+This information is available in large print or other alternate formats.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.

 The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.
 We will notify affected enrollees about changes at least 30 days in advance.